thoughtworks/arthritiscampaign/README.md

 	>ruby auth.rb

+### Get Flickr Photoset ID
+If you want to upload photos to a Flickr photoset, create one photoset under the Flickr account, write down the ID for future use.

 ### Setup local enviroment variables
 If you are using Linux or OX, open/create ~/.bashrc file and append following lines: